dckc/madmode-blog/pages/2013/python-capability-idioms-2-encapsulation.md

 [blacknightcap](https://bitbucket.org/DanC/blackknightcap), since,
-while I'm reasonably confident it's compatible with approaches to [secure python's introspection mechanisms][tav09] and tame the standard library, I haven't bothered with any of that, nothing stops you from just [stepping over the stream][mp75], as it were.
+while I'm reasonably confident it's compatible with approaches to [secure python's introspection mechanisms][tav09] and tame the standard library, I haven't bothered with any of that; so nothing stops you from just [stepping over the stream][mp75], as it were.

 [tav09]: http://tav.espians.com/paving-the-way-to-securing-the-python-interpreter.html